tianrengao/SqueezeWave/README.md

 Automatic speech synthesis is a challenging task that is becoming increasingly important as edge devices begin to interact with users through speech.
 Typical text-to-speech pipelines include a vocoder, which translates intermediate audio representations into an audio waveform.
 Most existing vocoders are difficult to parallelize since each generated sample is conditioned on previous samples.
 WaveGlow is a flow-based feed-forward alternative to these auto-regressive models (Prenger et al., 2019).
 However, while WaveGlow can be easily parallelized, the model is too expensive for real-time speech synthesis on the edge.
 This paper presents SqueezeWave, a family of lightweight vocoders based on WaveGlow that can generate audio of similar quality to WaveGlow with 61x - 214x fewer MACs.

 Link to the paper: [paper].
-If you find this work useful, please consider citing it as
+If you find this work useful, please consider citing

    ```
    @inproceedings{squeezewave,